Neurocraft/neurocraft/README.md

 [Neurocraft](http://neurocraft.co.uk) is a platform featuring peer-reviewed methodology for feature extraction and modelling of electrophysiological data.
 It runs on MATLAB and its beta release will also be available on Windows and Mac OS X as stand-alone applications.

-- **SOTA** Powered by a wavelet coherence engine, Neurocraft is able to push the envelope with ultra-high temporal and frequency resolution of neuronal dynamics.
+- **SOTA.** Powered by a wavelet coherence engine, Neurocraft is able to push the envelope with ultra-high temporal and frequency resolution of neuronal dynamics.
 All actions (e.g. layout, filter, drag) run in real-time.
-- **Simple** Easy to install and [get started](https://www.neurocraft.co.uk/#get_started).
+- **Simple.** Easy to install and [get started](https://www.neurocraft.co.uk/#get_started).
 An UI that is centered around the visualization.
 Like Photoshop™ for brain networks.
-- **Comprehensive**  A wide variety of analytics and modelling offers thorough data exploration
+- **Comprehensive.**  A wide variety of analytics and modelling offers thorough data exploration

   :point_right:  network evolution maps around event of interest\
   :point_right:  influence analysis of nodes/areas\